wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 only be queried for or contain transient data associated with a particular DNS message.
-This document reserves a range of RR TYPE numbers for Covert-TYPEs - types that are integral part of the zone but cannot be regularly queried for.
+This document reserves a range of RR TYPE numbers for Covert-TYPEs - types that are integral part of the zone but cannot be regularly queried for, it does not define any specific Covert-TYPE.
-It also defines a NOTE Covert Resource Record - an equivalent of zone comment as defined in [@!RFC1035] that is transferred with the zone.

 {mainmatter}